bcaccinolo/fischer/README.md

 fischer
 =======

-- format time in minute format
+OK - format time in minute format

+> - clean the exit on Ctrl-C

 - command line style